-A Synthesis of Sloan-C Effective Practices – Encouraging continuous improvement in the quality, scale and breadth of online education, the Sloan Consortium invites practitioners to share effective practices.
+A Synthesis of Sloan-C Effective Practices – Encouraging continuous improvement in the quality, scale, and breadth of online education, the Sloan Consortium invites practitioners to share effective practices.
 This report synthesizes effective practices submitted by Sloan-C members to the online collection at https://olj.onlinelearningconsortium.org/index.php/olj/issue/archive.
 The synthesis includes links to detailed postings about practices, including the authors and their institutions.

-ETS Research– Its goal is to make fundamental contributions to the progress of education worldwide through educational research and analysis, fair and valid assessments, innovative product development and informative policy studies.
-Featured research topics: Workforce Readiness, English Language Learning and Assessment among others.
+ETS Research– Its goal is to make fundamental contributions to the progress of education worldwide through educational research and analysis, fair and valid assessments, innovative product development, and informative policy studies.
+Featured research topics: Workforce Readiness, English Language Learning, and Assessment, among others.

 Flubaroo – Google Forms – the quizzes can even be self-grading by adding in the proper “if statements” in the underlying spreadsheet.
 Google Forms allows you to create many different types of questions, automatically collects usernames, sends data to a spreadsheet.